Main

 Welcome to CTEMPs

-CTEMPs provides field-deployable high-precision fiber optic temperature measurement systems, wireless self-organizing multi-parameter sensor stations, and Unmanned Aircraft Systems (UAS).
+CTEMPs provides field-deployable high-precision fiber optic temperature and acoustic measurement systems, Openly Published Environmental Sensors https://open-sensing.org/, and Unmanned Aircraft Systems (UAS) https://www.unr.edu/uas-federation.
 User fees are very low, and experiment design, installation, and data analysis is supported by a staff of scientists.
 Instruments are available now, obtained rapidly through an online request form.
 All non-commercial projects for discovery and education are welcome.

 CTEMPs offers a series of courses to train researchers and students on the leading edge of distributed sensing and UAS.